-Like many young widows, Janet was overwhelmed by the sudden loss of her husband and the responsibilities she would have to shoulder alone.
-If you find yourself in this situation, it's important to take care of yourself while simultaneously guiding your kids through their own grief.
+If you find yourself raising children alone after losing your spouse, it's important to take care of yourself while simultaneously guiding your kids through their own grief.
 The following dos and don'ts can help:

 01 of 10

 Surround Your Kids With Adults Who Love Them

 As the surviving parent, you are the most important adult in your child's life right now.
 But there are others who are willing to help you support and encourage your kids through this difficult time, and their varied experiences with your loved one will help your kids see a broader, more well-rounded picture of the person he or she was.

 Structure can be a huge source of comfort for kids.
 Do what you can to stabilize your routines, including your kids' nightly bedtime routine, so that they'll have a general idea of what to expect from one moment to the next.
 Simple consistencies like serving meals at the same time each day can also help to create a stable atmosphere even while your emotions remain turbulent.